itsmesonia/colt-webdevbootcamp-notes/README.md

 _what happens behind the scenes_

-search inputted in form by user -> requesr sent to end point of server with query search term -> server sends back results
+search inputted in form by user -> request sent to end point of server with query search term -> server sends back results

 # Common Input Types